nikolaslopes/nubank-card-clone/README.md

 Steps to run:

-* Download the `zip project` or execute in the terminal: `git clone https://github.com/nikolaslopes/BeTheHero.git`
+* Download the `zip project` or execute in the terminal: `https://github.com/nikolaslopes/nubank-card-clone.git`

-* Open the folder in the terminal: `cd BeTheHero`
+* Open the folder in the terminal: `cd nubank-card-clone`

-* Open the front-end and back-end folders in different terminals and run in both: `yarn install`
+* Open the terminals and run: `yarn install`

-* Then, run in both terminals again: `yarn start`
+* Then, run in terminal again: `yarn start`

 * Open in the`Browser`: http://localhost:3000